Button Man: Awards

-Film

-In March 2019, Netflix announced they'd hired Brian Helgeland to write and direct an adaptation of Button Man as a feature-length film.
-No date has been given to begin filming or release.
+Adaptation

 In an interview with the Class of '79 fanzine, John Wagner said the original movie option rights were negotiated by the book's original US publisher, Kitchen Sink.

 For some years, the film rights were owned by DreamWorks, which co-opted the producers of Wagner's A History of Violence.
 The film was initially rumoured to be planned for release in 2008.
 In late May 2012, Deadline Hollywood reported that Nicolas Winding Refn was in talks with DreamWorks about directing.